blamejoel/anti-banner/README.md

 Could be scheduled to run on a timed interval and send notifications of any changes.

+## Binaries
+Packaged binaries are also available for Linux for the following utilities!
+* grades
+* add_to_gcal

+The prepackaged binaries are ready to go with no installation required (hopefully).
+Again, nothing is promised to be working, report any bugs to the issues tracker.

+These are the available optional arguments for the binaries:
+`-q [quarter]` - the academic you'd like to use in your query `-y [year]` - the academic year you'd like to use in your query `-c [path/to/credentials]` - the path to your credentials.json

+Example: `./grades -q winter -y 2017 -c /home/bob/credentials.json`

 These tools are a work in-progress and although they may work "good-enough", there may still be some bugs.
 Please report any such findings to the issue